pairshaped/curlingio-docs/docs/getting-started/faq.md

 - The season start date must be on the first day of the month.
 E.g. July 1st
 - You will want to pick and maintain the same season start date.
 Switching this around more than once may create some overlap in your seasonal fees (where curlers paid twice or not at all).
 - The season start date will also impact the age restrictions for your leagues, fees, and discounts.
 The season start and age cutoff dates are one and the same.
 If you have a league that requires a minimum age of 13, then it will require age 13 before the season starts (July 1st).
 - You may end up collecting inaccurate affiliate fees.
 Sometimes your membership association fees will change between seasons, and you could be taking registrations (and collecting fees) before your MA has had a chance to update them.
-Curling I/O cannot assume responsibility for inaccurate fees, so you may want to check with your membership association before changing your season start date.
+Curling IO cannot assume responsibility for inaccurate fees, so you may want to check with your membership association before changing your season start date.

 You can change your season start date in the [club settings section](/docs/club-management/settings#season-starts-in).